Singapore Zam Zam Restaurant

-One thing Singapore is not lacking is it’s fine selection of gastronomical diversity.
-The centre of the city even has 3 distinct regions where you can find a vast array of multicultural cuisine.
+One thing Singapore is not lacking is its fine selection of gastronomical diversity.
+One of the most surprising Singapore facts is in the centre of the city even has 3 distinct regions where you can find a vast array of multicultural cuisine.
 There is Chinese food, in Chinatown, Indian Food in Little India, and Arabic food in Little Islam.
-They say you can ‘easily visit 3 very different countries in a day’ in Singapore, by visiting these 3 districts.
+They say you can “easily visit 3 very different countries in a day” in Singapore, by visiting these 3 districts.
 This is perfect for someone who has a healthy appetite!

 Then I noticed something I hadn’t tried before.
 Murtabak.
 This occupied the other half of the menu.
 It seemed most of the patrons of the restaurant had ordered the bread-based dish, and being completely unfamiliar with it, I figured this was the dish to try.